shadibdair/scapy-2019B-II/Day 01 - 12.03.2019/03_Sniff.md

 options    : TCPOptionsField                     = [('MSS', 1460), ('SAckOK', b''), ('Timestamp', (3167163822, 0)), ('NOP', None), ('WScale', 7)] (b'')
 ```

-* Store this packet to a variable (so it will be easy to access the properties of this packet)
+* Store this packet to a variable (so it will be easy to access the headers of this packet)
 ```
 b=a[5]
 ls(b)